 Look at the rice you currently use and decide how much of each type you want to store in your pantry for a 3-month supply.
 That’s about 15 lbs. per adult.

-- Minute Rice – 2 year shelf life.
+- Minute-Type Rice: 2-year shelf life.
 Follow the best buy date.

 After gathering your 3-month supply, buy a longer-term supply of rice for times of hardship.
 You can buy this over time.
 How much you store will depend on your storage space and finances.
 A year’s supply of rice for an adult is 60 lbs. or 12 Latter-day Saint cans.
 See “An Approach to Longer-Term Food Storage.”

-- Cans are easy to lift, carry, and store in your home or storage room.
+- Cans are easy to lift, carry, and store in your home.
+Use some Latter-day Saint white rice as your everyday white rice to rotate it.

 Good luck buying short-term and long-term rice this month.
 You CAN do it!